beaherrera/2-compartments_L5-PC_model/README.md

 You can download them from the links or find them in the folder [Toolbox](Toolbox).

 ## Description
-- [GenerateFigures](GenerateFigures): this folder contains the programs used to create the figures.
+- [GenerateFigures](GenerateFigures): contains the programs used to create the figures.
+- [SingleNeuron](SingleNeuron): contains the model codes with Ih blocked and without blocking Ih for a single neuron.
+- [InputCurrents](InputCurrents): contains the functions used to generate the input currents used as stimulus.

 ## Contributing
 Comments and pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.